 In the wild, this is done so that predators cannot smell their presence.
 This is also the reason why cats bury their waste instinctively.

-Another behavior newborn kittens exhibit is "rooting," which is how they scoot their bodies towards the heat of their mother's body.
+Another behavior a newborn will exhibit is "rooting," which is how they scoot their bodies towards the heat of their mother's body.

 You may notice that they tend to move in a circular motion--that is to ensure that they do not stray too far from food and warmth.

-Purring is something the newborns experience in the first days of life.
+Purring is something that a newborn will experience in the first days of life.
 Although they are still too young to purr and cannot hear it, they can feel the vibration from their mother.

 When she returns to the nest after a "break," she will purr to them to let them know that all is well.
 Purring then is associated with positive, happy feelings beginning from the first few days of life.

-As a newborn kitten caregiver, your responsibility at this early stage is just to take care of mama cat.
+As a newborn kitten caregiver, your responsibility at this early stage is just to take care of mama.

-Keep an eye on them to make sure they are all getting the chance to nurse and are gaining weight each day, but otherwise mom knows what to do.
+Keep an eye on them to make sure each newborn is getting the chance to nurse and is gaining weight each day, but otherwise mom knows what to do.

-If one of the kittens is being neglected or a litter of newborns is found, unfortunately the mortality rate can be high.
+If one of the kittens is being neglected or a litter of newborns is abandoned or orphaned, unfortunately the mortality rate can be high.

-Refer to orphan kitten care to find out how to care for motherless kittens and help increase their chances of survival.
+Refer to this page on hand-feeding to find out how to care for motherless kittens and help increase their chances of survival.

-Please note: I am not a veterinarian, and this information on newborn kittens is not meant to replace your vet's advice.
+Please note: This article provide general instruction only, and is not meant to replace your vet's advice.